-Recently, with Henry starting preschool this year, I’ve starting thinking about life skills and wondering if Henry can do what he should be doing at this time.
+When Henry started preschool, I started thinking about life skills for kids to know and wondering if Henry can do what he should be doing at this time.

-I asked Deborah J. Stewart, M.Ed, early childhood educator and author of the blog Teach Preschool, what she hopes to see three year olds are doing when they enter into preschool.
+I asked Deborah J. Stewart, M.Ed, early childhood educator and author of the blog Teach Preschool, about what life skills young kids should be doing.
+To start, I asked what she hopes to see three year olds doing when they enter into preschool.

 Deborah suggests that parents encourage independence in their child by: